Transportation

 The subway consists of five lines which extend outwards from downtown Boston.
 They are the Red, Green, Orange, Blue, and Silver Lines.
 The terms inbound and outbound are used to indicate in which direction the train is heading on the lines.

-• The Green Line (that has B, C, D, and E Lines) runs inbound to Park Street Station and outbound from Park Street Station as well.
-The Longwood Medical Area is located near the Longwood stop on the D line between Park Street and Riverside Station.
+- The Green Line (that has B, C, D, and E Lines) runs inbound to Park Street Station and outbound from Park Street Station as well.
+The Longwood Medical Area is located near the Longwood stop on the D line between Park Street and Riverside Station, and the Longwood Medical Area stop on the E line between Park Street and Heath Street Station.
+Harvard Medical School and the Harvard T.H.
+Chan School of Public Health are located closer to the Brigham Circle stop on the E line.

-• The Blue line runs inbound towards Government Center Station and outbound away from Government Center Station.
-The Blue Line has a stop called Airport, where you can then connect to shuttles that take you to the terminals at Logan Airport.
+- The Blue line runs inbound towards Government Center Station and outbound away from Government Center Station.
+The Blue Line has a stop called Airport where you can connect to shuttles that take you to the terminals at Logan Airport.

-• The Silver Line is a bus service but is considered a subway line.
+- The Silver Line is a bus service but is considered a subway line.
 It connects with every subway line except the Blue Line.
-From South Station on the Red Line you can transfer to the Silver Line and it goes directly to all the terminals at Logan Airport.
+From South Station on the Red Line you can transfer to the Silver Line that takes you directly to the terminals at Logan Airport.

 Buses